SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 Prophecy makes interactively testing the models incredibly easy!
 Simply click on the **(1) Play** button on any of the Gems and the model with all of it’s upstream dependencies will be executed.
 Once the model runs, the **(2) Result** icon appears.
 Click the Result icon to view a **(3) Sample** set of records.

+## 5. Integration - TODO: walkthrough commit and release or link to another page

 ## What’s next?

 Great work! 🎉

-You've successfully set up, developed, tested, and deployed your first SQL project on a Snowflake Warehouse.
+You've successfully set up, developed, tested, and released your first SQL project on a Snowflake Warehouse.
 Most Snowflake users want to schedule jobs using Airflow.
 Use this [guide](./getting-started-with-low-code-airflow.md) to schedule SQL models integrated with your Spark Pipelines, S3 file sensors, etc.

 If you ever encounter any difficulties, don't hesitate to reach out to us (Contact.us@Prophecy.io) or join our [Slack community](https://prophecy-io-support.slack.com/join/shared_invite/zt-moq3xzoj-~5MSJ6WPnZfz7bwsqWi8tQ#/shared-invite/email) for assistance.
 We're here to help!